apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

   - *externalized checkpoints*: You can configure periodic checkpoints to be persisted externally.
 Externalized checkpoints write their meta data out to persistent storage and are *not* automatically cleaned up when the job fails.
 This way, you will have a checkpoint around to resume from if your job fails.
 There are more details in the [deployment notes on externalized checkpoints]({{< ref "docs/ops/state/checkpoints" >}}#externalized-checkpoints).

-  - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/unaligned_checkpoints" >}}) to greatly reduce checkpointing times under backpressure.
-This only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.
+  - *unaligned checkpoints*: You can enable [unaligned checkpoints]({{< ref "docs/ops/state/checkpointing_under_backpressure" >}}#unaligned-checkpoints) to greatly reduce checkpointing times under backpressure.
+This only works for exactly-once checkpoints and with one concurrent checkpoint.

   - *checkpoints with finished tasks*: You can enable an experimental feature to continue performing checkpoints even if parts of the DAG have finished processing all of their records.
 Before doing so, please read through some [important considerations](#checkpointing-with-parts-of-the-graph-finished).